Mario Marathon: Recurring themes

 To break up the monotony of playing games around the clock for several days, the participants started performing special dances for the viewers.
-These dances were most often a re-enactment of Lou Albano's "Do The Mario" from the Super Mario Super Show, Peanut Butter Jelly Time, or a Rick Roll.
+These dances were most often a re-enactment of Lou Albano's "Do The Mario" from The Super Mario Bros.
+Super Show!, Peanut Butter Jelly Time, or a Rick Roll.

 In 2011, the team implemented the Wheel of Awesome.
 For every $1,000 donated, a random event is chosen that the participants must perform.
 The name is a reference to Wil Wheaton's skype call from Mario Marathon 3 in which he referred to the event as a "Laser of Awesome".
-While the Super Mario Super Show dance was included on the wheel, other events such as Blindfold Mode were included.
+While the "Do the Mario" dance was included on the wheel, other events such as Blindfold Mode were included.

 The family dog Zoe, known as "Couch Dog", is the unofficial mascot of the Mario Marathon.
 In Mario Marathon 2, the participants set up a camera that focused on Zoe.
 This became so popular that they used this camera to drive donations.

 In 2010, the Couch Pig was introduced.
 This large ceramic piggy bank became a fixture of the later stages of the marathon.
 Certain donation amounts would allow the Couch Pig to be placed on the couch, while other donations would revoke those privileges.
 In 2011, Love Seat Pig, a smaller Couch Pig replica, was raffled off for donations.

 In 2012, 2013, and 2014 Sundeep "OrangeShirtGuy (OSG)" Rao performed live "fortune telling" segments, offering humorous predictions about viewers' future lives when they sent in donations to Child's Play Charity.

 To close the marathon during some years, Jedediah "Jed" Johnson performed an improvisational song, "I Don't See Nothing Wrong (With the Mario Marathon)," in the style of R. Kelly's "Bump and Grind."
 References to events in the just-completed marathon were typically included.

 In 2012, the concept of "Gold Membership" was introduced –a supposed exclusive avenue to obtain special perks.
 In 2013, a small number of donators were randomly designated "Gold Members".
 No real perks were involved.

 In 2016, "combo trains" were introduced.
 When users donate any sum of money three times in a row, it triggers a donation combo train that users must extend with donations.
 Those who participated in combos were typically entered into a raffle to win a T-shirt.
 As of Day 2 of Mario Marathon 2016, the record combo is made up of over 300 donations.